 Continuing Rabbinic Education

-The CCAR is excited to present the 2022‒2023 Continuing Rabbinic Education program guide to our members.
+The CCAR is excited to present the 2024–2025 Rabbinic Education, Support, and Wellness program guide to our members.
 Wherever and however you serve, our program provides diverse and in-depth opportunities to strengthen our rabbinates, our personal lives, and our connections to each other.
-Our program includes opportunities for studying Torah with leading scholars, responding to urgent social justice issues, connecting with Israel, leading in a time of change, and enhancing our skills in areas such as pastoral care, transition management, supervision, and fundraising.
+Our program includes opportunities for deep learning with leading scholars, connecting with Israel, responding to urgent social justice issues, and enhancing our skills in areas such as pastoral care, transition management, supervision, and fundraising.

 Highlighted Programs